imabeastdrew/resybot/README.md

 ## Resybot

-An Agent that automatically resolves merge conflicts in pull requests by reproducing the merge and using Codex to fix conflicts.
-It only runs on conflicted PRs (`mergeable_state == "dirty"`) and pushes a resolution commit back to the PR head branch.
+An Agent that automatically resolves merge conflicts in pull requests by reproducing the merge, using Codex to fix conflicts.
+It only runs on conflicted PRs and pushes a resolution commit back to the PR head branch.

 ## Installation

-Resybot is not yet published to PyPI.
+Resybot is not yet published to PyPI, nor the GitHub Marketplace.
 For now, install from source:

 ```bash
 git clone https://github.com/<your-org>/resbot.git